konik32/openrest/README.md

 - `value` - entity type
 - `defaultedPageable` - if set to `true` resources will be returned without pagination

+If `EpressionRepository` is defined for some entity its repository interface hase to extend `PredicateContextQueryDslRepository<T>`.

 ```
 @ExpressionRepository(User.class)
 public class UserExpressions {